earthrise-media/mining-detector/README.md

 #### Yearly asessment of mining in the Amazon basin, 2018-2023 (v2 Amazon Mining Watch dataset)

-This most recent assessment was run with an [ensemble of six models](https://github.com/earthrise-media/mining-detector/blob/main/models/48px_v3.2-3.7ensemble_2024-02-13.h5) and recorded outputs for all patches with a mean score over 0.5, on a scale from 0 to 1.
+This most recent assessment was run with an ensemble of six models: [48px_v3.2-3.7ensemble_2024-02-13.h5](https://github.com/earthrise-media/mining-detector/blob/main/models/48px_v3.2-3.7ensemble_2024-02-13.h5).
+We recorded outputs for all patches with a mean score over 0.5, on a scale from 0 to 1.

 [Output data](https://github.com/earthrise-media/mining-detector/tree/main/data/outputs/48px_v3.2-3.7ensemble) are saved year by year and presented in two formats.
-The first records each saved patch along with the mean score and the six individual predictions from models 3.2-3.7.
-The second, simplified, format, with filenames tagged _dissolved-0.6_, saves only patches meeting a higher 0.6 mean score threshold and then merges adjacent patches into larger polygons.
+The first format records the mean score and the six individual predictions from models 3.2-3.7 for each saved patch.
+The second, streamlined, format, with filenames tagged _dissolved-0.6_, saves only patches meeting a higher 0.6 mean score threshold and then merges adjacent patches into larger polygons.

 The dissolved predictions are presented on [Amazon Mining Watch](https://amazonminingwatch.org/) and should suffice for most users.
 At lower prediction threshold, the ensemble captures more mining at the cost of more false positive detections; at higher threshold, the ensemble is stingier with its predictions and more likely to be correct in the mines it surfaces.
 The choice of 0.6 reflects our own preference in this tradeoff.
 Users wanting to tune the prediction threshold can work with the data in the patch format.